ChristopherGRoge/Q9gent/README.md

 - **Linux**: `q9gent-linux-x86_64`, `q9gent-linux-aarch64`, `q9gent-linux-x86_64-musl`
 - **macOS**: `q9gent-macos-x86_64`, `q9gent-macos-aarch64`

+> **Windows Deployment**: ✅ **Fully tested and verified on Windows 11 with npm-installed Claude CLI**.
+Version 0.1.2 includes critical fixes for Windows process spawning and pipe handling.
+See [WINDOWS_DEPLOYMENT.md](WINDOWS_DEPLOYMENT.md) for complete setup instructions.

-> **Windows SmartScreen Warning**: Windows may show a security warning because the binaries are not code-signed.
+> **SmartScreen Warning**: Windows may show a security warning because the binaries are not code-signed.
 This is normal for open-source software.
 Click "More info" → "Run anyway" to proceed.
 The binaries are built automatically via GitHub Actions and are safe to use.
 You can verify the build process in [`.github/workflows/build.yml`](.github/workflows/build.yml).

-> **Windows Users**: See [WINDOWS_DEPLOYMENT.md](WINDOWS_DEPLOYMENT.md) for Windows-specific setup instructions, including how to configure the Claude CLI path for npm-installed executables.

 ## Usage